 Matt Campbell is an American troubadour, the likes of Woody Guthrie and Ernest Tubb.
 That is to say, as a songwriter and performer Campbell covers considerable ground.
 Part poet, politician, and provocateur, he is a familiar and timeless presence.
 Perhaps he wears a suit or pearl buttons, boots and a hat.
 He almost always wears a hat, and offers a handshake.
 And a smile.
-With lyrics and melody he sings songs that raise questions, songs that give thanks, songs that stir up long forgotten and fleeting memories.
+With vivid lyrical imagery and lingering melody he sings songs that raise questions, songs that give thanks, songs that stir up long forgotten and fleeting memories.
 Across the guitar strings, his fingers like a frieght train, or a feather bed.
 And a voice like no one else.
 Remarkably, his own.
 Too convincing to be classic.
 He'll want to know who you are and where you're from.
 To hear a good joke or debate the issue of the day.
 Or quietly raise a glass to your hospitality, for listening.
 With a "thank you" and a "see you next time," off he goes, to count the miles until he does it again.
 Up and out with sun.
 Boots and a hat.
 Almost always a hat.
 And a smile.

-Originally from Colorado, Campbell begain playing while a member of the US Coast Guard.
+Originally from Colorado, Campbell began playing while a member of the US Coast Guard.
 Moving to New York City in 2003, Campbell began to write and perform regularly, eventually recording songs for what would become the east 3rd street waltz, the first of several independent releases.
 Campbell recorded and produced two records while living in Fort Collins, CO, both featuring members of The Subdudes, as well as longtime colloborator Mike Wolf.
 Upon arriving in Chicago, Campbell started The Chicago Talking Machine Co., releasing several single projects, as well as the EP Miles Apart and full-length No Tattoos.
 He also produced several short films and live music residencies.
 A trained actor, Campbell was recently featured in productions of It's a Wonderful Life and The Importance of Being Earnest.
 Now in Nashville, Campbell continues to write, record, and release original music.
 He is currently supporting the release of Live at the Old Town School of Folk Music.